voidseg/jack-volume/README.md

 How To Install
 --------------

-This software requires the [libOSC++](https://github.com/voidseg/libOSCpp) library I published in another [github repo](https://github.com/voidseg/libOSCpp).
-Install this library first with configure, make, make install. jack-volume will be linked to the static library of libOSC++.
+This software requires the [libOSC++](https://github.com/voidseg/libOSCpp) library I published in another [github repository](https://github.com/voidseg/libOSCpp).
+Install this library first with `configure`, `make`, `make install`.
+When building jack-volume, it will be linked to the static lib binary of libOSC++.
 Also make sure to install the JACK development packages.

-Download the jack-volume archive or clone the repository wth git.
+Download the jack-volume archive or clone the git repository.
 Build and install with:

 ```
 $ make
 # make install
 ```

-Maybe the install process will be improved sometimes in the future.
+Maybe the install process will be improved sometime in the future.

 How to Use
 ----------